-Increase in users to Guam's recreational resources resulting from the military relocation could result in increased competition for recreational opportunities and space.
-For instance, beaches at Tumon Bay could likely experience crowding as the result of more swimmers in the water and beachcombers on the esplanade; beaches popular with off-island tourists may become even more populous with local users.
-Similarly, growth in the number of swimmers and/or snorkelers at the Perez Beach may lead to conflicts between users/uses (e.g., conflicts between fishing and snorkeling at the same beach (see Chapter 16 for more information on fishing impacts).
+The addition of 17,600 potential users to recreational resources on non-DoD lands in central Guam would lead to the reduction of opportunities for space and time at existing facilities.
+Increase in users would lead to increased competition for opportunities at each recreational use.
+For instance, beaches at Tumon Bay would likely experience crowding as the result of more swimmers in the water and beachcombers on the esplanade; beaches popular with off-island tourists may become even more populous with local users.
+Similarly, growth in the number of swimmers and/or snorkelers at the Perez Beach may lead to conflicts between users/uses (e.g. conflicts between fishing and snorkeling at the same beach).

-Features popular and unique to the region (e.g., outdoor concerts at Ypao Park, snorkeling at the beaches in Tumon Bay, water parks at hotels, day use resorts) could continue to attract users.
-An example which helps to illustrate this point is the War in the Pacific National Historical Park managed by the NPS.
+Features popular and unique to the region (e.g. outdoor concerts at Ypao Park, snorkeling at the beaches in Tumon Bay, water parks at hotels, day use resorts) would continue to attract users.
+An example which helps to illustrate this point is the War in the Pacific National Historical Park managed by the National Park Service.
 In 1998, the Park received 134,067 visitors, and in 2008, 187,005 visitors.
-In February 2009 alone, the Park received 20,801 visitors (refer to Figure 9.1-6; NPS 2009).
-Potential direct impacts associated with the proposed action include: lessened visual and audible quality of the Park assets due to increased use; the potential need for rehabilitation maintenance efforts of Park assets; and general decline in quality of the Park's assets.
-Potential indirect impacts associated with the proposed actions include: increased potential for illegal use and occupancy on Park facilities; increased potential for vandalism and theft of wartime artifacts and structures; increase in backcountry off-road vehicle activities; and increase in diving and group use of Asan and Agat Beach, their resources and facilities.
-As is the case for the Government of Guam and DoD recreational resource administrators, the NPS has inadequate staffing (see Appendix G of the EIS on NPS comments); increase in the number of visitors to the Park and its assets is likely to exacerbate the described effects of the proposed actions.
+In February 2009 alone, the Park received 20,801 visitors (National Park Service 2009).

+The general wear and tear of the amenities available and the conditions of the recreational resources would likely be accelerated due to the presence of potential users.
+Heightened awareness and education about environmentally sensitive areas would contribute towards minimizing deterioration of resources.

-The similar degree of impacts are not anticipated on the NPS asset on Saipan (American Memorial Park), as large portions of workforce on Guam are not expected to visit or migrate to Saipan subsequent to their employment.
-Regionally, there are at least 60 recreational resources present on non-DoD lands in central Guam alone (excluding the NPS assets).
-The adverse impacts described above represent the worst case scenarios that can be expected in any of the existing recreational resources, not just at NPS.
-It is not likely for all recreational resources in the region to experience maximal adverse impacts.
-Moreover, QOL facilities would be constructed at the Main Cantonment to meet the recreational demands of the Marines and their dependents, and facilitate the "unloading" of some of the potential recreational resource users from the region to comparable uses on-base.
-By presenting comparable and/or alternate recreational options to the potential users near where the Marines inhabit on Main Cantonment, impacts to the recreational resources on non-DoD lands could be alleviated.
-Therefore, Alternative 1 would result in significant but mitigable impacts to recreational resources on non-DoD lands in central Guam.
+To alleviate the potentially significant impact to the recreational resource, the MCCS is proposing a wide range of QOL facilities at the Main Cantonment site on NCTS Finegayan to meet the recreational demands of the Marines, their dependents and guests.
+By presenting comparable and/or alternate recreational options to the potential users near where the Marines inhabit on Main Cantonment, impacts to the recreational resources on non-DoD lands could be alleaviated.
+Therefore, Alternative 1 would result in less than significant impacts to recreational resources on non-DoD lands in central Guam.